 The stretching options are organized in levels.
-Each level defines a set of stretching preferences, to scale word or character spaces, or glyph or inline shape widths.
+Each level defines a set of stretching settings, to scale word or character spaces, or glyph or inline shape widths.
 The stretching levels are applied on a line of text, until the desired line width is reached.
 The Stretch Out option is enabled for the last stretching level, filling the remaining space available for the line of text.

 Each stretching level contains a number of stretching options, for typographic elements:

 - Word - specifies how to scale word spaces.

 - Character - specifies how to scale spaces between characters.

 - Glyph - specifies how to stretch glyphs to reduce or enlarge the line of text.

 - Inline Scale - specifies how to stretch inline objects and shapes.

 The stretching amount for a typographic element is calculated based on the options provided for the level and row of that typographic element.
 Each level specifies stretching amounts, applied over sizes obtained from the previous level.

 - The Mode column contains the selection of the stretching mode used to enable or disable the stretching values in that row.
 To stretch the typographic element associated with the row, the mode selection must match the stretching mode selected in the character options.

 - The Minimum column contains the minimum stretching amount, allowed at that level for the typographic element.